Resident Social Life

 The Department of Medicine welcomes the new residents and their families in the summer, inviting them to a social picnic at a local picnic venue.
 This provides an opportunity for the newly arriving families to get to know each other.

 At the end of the academic year, there is a formal graduation awards ceremony, attended by all residents and a guest, as well as faculty and staff.
 The purpose of this dinner is to say good-bye & best wishes to those graduating from the program and to recognizing residents and faculty n the program for various teaching awards.

-Take me out to the ballgame… our residents asked for it, and we plan to do it.
-The year 2010 will mark the first Department of Medicine sponsored Syracuse Chief's Baseball game.
-We look forward to sharing this event with the house staff.
+Take me out to the ballgame our residents asked for it, so we tried it!
+The year 2010 marked the first Department of Medicine sponsored Syracuse Chief's Baseball game.
+A good time was had by all!

 Each year during the winter months, the residents and program staff meet at Clinton Square for a day of Ice Skating.
 This turns out to be a great event for all, whether seasoned skaters or beginners.
 House staff are encouraged to bring their families.
 This is the perfect event to show residents that winter can be fun!!

 This past winter, the residents enjoyed a night out at the Syracuse Crunch Hockey game.
 A good time was had by all, and we plan to make this a part of our annual social events.